 The PharmD for Pharmacists (PFP) program is designed for experienced pharmacists and recent graduates who have a Bachelors’ (or equivalent) Pharmacy degree and wish to obtain a Doctor of Pharmacy degree.

 PFP students undertake experiential education in a flexible format throughout the duration of their program.
-Students will provide patient care in institutional (hospital), community, ambulatory, and other settings over the course of their studies.
-They will also be involved in other activities such as:
+Students will enrol in Direct Patient Care (DPC) courses where they will provide patient care in settings that may include institutional (hospital), community, ambulatory.
+Students may also enrol in Non-direct Patient Care (NDPC) courses that involve a variety of settings.

 We want to emphasize the importance of pharmacy science facilitated by knowledge and research, and delivered with professionalism and compassion.
 Our graduates will deliver the enhanced scope of practice called for by the Canadian healthcare system.

 Students must successfully complete a minimum of four courses:

 Students may complete an optional elective rotation in place of a sixth pharmacotherapy course.
 Experiential courses can be completed concomitantly or interspersed with didactic course work, once a student has completed the following three courses:

 The final two DPC rotations can be undertaken once all didactic work is completed.